anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: True friendship ought never to conceal what it thinks.
+Quote: We are Divine enough to ask and we are important enough to receive.

-By: Jerome
+By: Wayne Dyer